 MARINETTE, Wis.
 (WFRV)

-Adapted by R.N.
-Sandberg from the novel by L.M.
+According to a website: The play was adapted by Joseph Robinette from the novel by L.M.
 Montgomery.

 The production tells the story of an orphan girl, Anne Shirley (Bella Nutt and Kate Schwaba), from her first encounter with her austere guardian to her thrilling graduation from Queen’s Academy.

 The play faithfully recreates the memorable events and characters from the brilliant novel.

 All the tragedies and triumphs that mark Anne’s growth from adolescence to early adulthood are included: her friendship with Diana (Eliana Moreau and Kaylee Behrendt), her feuds with Gilbert (Karsyn DeGayner and Carl Green), her adoration of Matthew (Kylar Green), the mistaken wine bottle, the cake disaster, the broken leg, the scholastic achievements and the saving of Green Gables.